Bahrain's Mumtalakat records 140 percent rise in 2016 profit

-DUBAI, June 14 Bahrain's sovereign wealth fund Mumtalakat on Wednesday posted a 140 percent rise in 2016 net profit.
+DUBAI, June 14 (Reuters) - Bahrain's sovereign wealth fund Mumtalakat on Wednesday posted a 140 percent rise in 2016 net profit.

 Net profit in 2016 was 68.9 million dinars ($182.69 million), up from 28.7 million dinars in the previous year, which reflected an adjustment on goodwill in 2015 against Alba totalling $583 million as a result of lower aluminium prices.